Region: London & Edinburgh

 We will reside in very nice apartments just off Russell Square and almost next door to the British Museum.
 Whether you decide to take the Underground train, a bus or walk, this is a perfect location in central London.
 Students will share these large furnished apartments (the British call them flats) with 4-6 other students.
 Each fully furnished flat has a fully equipped kitchen, a TV, dishwasher and large refrigerator.
 A laundry room with washers and driers are available for free in your building.
 These facilities enable you to cook your own meals and launder your clothes in the comfort of your apartment while in London.

-We will travel to Edinburgh together by train in early July.
+We will travel to Edinburgh together by train in early June.
 We will stay in this fabulous city 4 days and 3 nights.
 Many students describe the visit to Edinburgh as one of the highlights of the program.
 This year we will stay at the very stately George Hotel, located at 19-21 George St. You will share your hotel room with one other person.
 This hotel is perfectly located, just a 5 minute walk from the train station and a single street away from Princes Street in the very center of downtown Edinburgh.
-For photos click here.
+For photos Click Here

 We will have our own private bus tour of London complete with professional guide on our first full day in London.

 We will take 2 all day bus trips outside of London.
 A professional guide travels with us both days.
-Our first trip will take us to prehistoric Stonehenge and Avebury, and the 2nd adventure will be to the elegant Georgian and ancient Roman city of Bath.
+Our first trip will take us to prehistoric Stonehenge and Avebury, which takes us into the picturesque countryside of Wiltshire.
+The second adventure will be to Cambridge, the beautiful, famous university town in East Anglia.

 You will attend a Shakespearean play at the famous outdoor New Globe Theatre on the banks of the River Thames.
-You will also attend one world class West End play, such as Billy Elliot or War Horse (the actual plays will be confirmed closer to departure for London).
+You will also attend one world class West End play such as War Horse.

 While most museums have free admission to their permanent collections, they all charge a fee for special exhibitions.
 The program will pay for some of these special admission fees.